VirtuosoResearch/Regularized-Self-Labeling/README.md

 - [Flowers](https://www.robots.ox.ac.uk/~vgg/data/flowers/102/): download and extract into `./data/flowers/`
 - [MIT-Indoor](http://web.mit.edu/torralba/www/indoor.html): download and extract into `./data/Indoor/`

 Our code automatically handles the split of the datasets.

+### Citation

+If you find this repository useful, consider citing our work titled above.

 ### Acknowledgment

-Some of the code was adapted from the [mars-finetuning](https://github.com/henrygouk/mars-finetuning) and [WS-DAN.PyTorch](https://github.com/GuYuc/WS-DAN.PyTorch).
-We thank all authors for providing these available online.
+Thanks to the authors of [mars-finetuning](https://github.com/henrygouk/mars-finetuning) and [WS-DAN.PyTorch](https://github.com/GuYuc/WS-DAN.PyTorch) for providing their implementation publicly available.